Nextflow Development - Creating a Nextflow Workflow

 executor > local (1)

-[a4/f710b3] process > FOO [100%] 1 of 1 ✔
+[a4/f710b3] process > FOO [100%] 1 of 1 ✔ Hello world!

 Paths

-The path qualifier allows the handling of files inside a process.
+qualifier allows the handling of files inside a process.
 When a new instance of a process is executed, a new process execution director will be created just for that process.
-When the path qualifier is specified as the input, Nextflow will stage the file inside the process execution directory, allowing it to be accessed by the script using the specified name in the input declaration.
+When the path

-In this example, the reads channel is created from multiple .fq files inside training/nf-training/data/ggal, and input into process FOO.
-In the input declaration of the process, the file is referred to as sample.fastq.
+.
+In the input declaration of the process, the file is referred to as sample.fastq

-gut_1.fq gut_2.fq liver_1.fq liver_2.fq lung_1.fq lung_2.fq transcriptome.fa
+>>> ls training/nf-training/data/ggal gut_1.fq gut_2.fq liver_1.fq liver_2.fq lung_1.fq lung_2.fq transcriptome.fa

-Save the following code block as foo.nf.
+Save the following code block as foo.nf

 reads = Channel.fromPath('training/nf-training/data/ggal/*.fq')